Technigo/project-redux-quiz-old/README.md

 # Redux Harry Potter quiz

-A quiz developed with Redux.
+A quiz developed with React Redux.

 ## The problem